Welcome to Virtual Yarrow Stalks!

 Run this document as a smart phone app!
 Specific instructions on how to do it on Android here.

 Includes three translations: Wilhelm/Baynes, Nigel Richmond, and Gregory C. Richter.
 Besides consulting the I Ching, you may look up the results of previous consultations by entering either line numbers, such as 888697; or hexagram and moving line references, such as 20:4,5 or 20-35.
-The “extended” results include the steps of change and anti-hexagram with the basic display.
-“Advanced” includes the Chu Hsi and Nanjing rules of oracle selection, basic line relationships, nuclear hexagrams, transitional hexagrams, steps of change, patterns of change, fan yao, balance hexagram, correctness hexagram, shadow site, and reversed trigrams.
-The inverted and reversed “foursome” of hexagrams with their corresponding lines, mutating hexagrams, evolutionary hexagrams, and the “first family” may all be displayed as well.
+The advanced results include the Chu Hsi and Nanjing rules of oracle selection, basic line relationships, nuclear trigrams, steps of change, transitional hexagrams, fan yao, patterns of change, anti-hexagram, King Wen counterpart, correctness hexagram, balance hexagram, shadow site, reversed trigrams, core trigrams, alternating trigrams, and ascending hexagrams.
+The inverted and reversed “foursome” of hexagrams with their corresponding lines, mutating hexagrams, evolutionary hexagrams, and all possible single-line hexagram transitions may be displayed as well.

 I have no intention of trying to explain the I Ching.
 Is it the oldest book in the world?
 The first binary number system?
 A 4096-sided die whose faces all display vague Rorschach-like sayings that stimulate the imagination and provide a medium for expressing the unconscious?
 An oracle that connects us to a less-understood reality?
 You decide.